Soneso/stellar_flutter_sdk/documentation/sdk_examples/fee_bump.md

 AccountResponse sourceAccount = await sdk.accounts.account(sourceId);

 // Build the inner transaction which will create the the destination account by using the source account.
-Transaction innerTx = new TransactionBuilder(sourceAccount, Network.TESTNET)
+Transaction innerTx = new TransactionBuilder(sourceAccount)
     .addOperation(
     new CreateAccountOperationBuilder(destinationId, "10").build())
     .build();

-// Sign the inner transaction with the source account key pair. innerTx.sign(sourceKeyPair);
+// Sign the inner transaction with the source account key pair. innerTx.sign(sourceKeyPair, Network.TESTNET);

 // Build the fee bump transaction to let the payer account pay the fee for the inner transaction.
 // The base fee for the fee bump transaction must be higher than the fee of the inner transaction.